Willgunter/Discord-Clone/README.md

     - Update: added wildcard route + login + notfound component.
 Intenet is acting up so will continue in the morning

+- 10/10/2023

+    - Made more progress on register and login route (register specifically).
+Running into a problem where the top of a div component is not extending to the top of the screen and idk why.

+- 10/11/2023

+    - Solved problem where div component is not extending to top of screen --> solution, set top padding value of outer div that controls background to like ~11%.
+This makes it behave slighly differently than Discord's actual create an account screen but I guess it works for my purposes, also I don't want to spend any more time on html and css than I already have so I am not worrying abt it.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)